The Nintendo Switch has been a massive success since its launch in spring 2017 and still regularly sells out across multiple retailers.

 If you plan a lengthy train or plane ride, you are best to make sure you also have a portable battery pack to hand, in order to charge your console on the move.
 Thankfully, you can get one on the cheap these days and, considering the Switch has a 4,310mAh battery inside, many of them will charge your console two times or more before needing charged again themselves.

-The Anker PowerCore 20100, for example, will charge your Switch more than four times and costs just £28.99.
+The Anker PowerCore 20100, for example, will charge your Switch more than four times and costs around £27.
 There are cheaper options too.

-There are also plenty of USB-C chargers that will be quicker in topping up your Switch, but they can be very pricey at present.
+There are also plenty of USB-C chargers that will be quicker in topping up your Switch, but they can be very pricey.

 Buy physical copies of bigger games